Nutrunity

 Always seek advice from your health practitioner.
 Never try a detoxification program unsupervised, and remember it may get worse before it gets better: also known as a healing crisis. (read previous articles on detoxification)

 Chronic stress and anxiety also increase magnesium requirements.
-And so it is vital to address your level or stress, exposure to stressful compounds (EMFs, pollution, etc.) adding extra pressure on the body and systems, and activating the stress response (I urge you to read all articles on the HPA axis and stress on this platform).
+So it is vital to address your level of stress, exposure to stressful compounds (EMFs, pollution, etc.) adding extra pressure on the body and systems, and activating the stress response (I urge you to read all articles on the HPA axis and stress on this platform).

 Abbott L, Nadler J, Rude RK.
 Magnesium deficiency in alcoholism: Possible contribution to osteoporosis and cardiovascular disease in alcoholics.
 Alcohol Clin Exp Res 1994;18:1076-82.